tlittenberg/lisacattools/README.md

 ## 2 - Development (only if the repository has be cloned)

-Install the software by PIP (developpers version)
+Install the software by PIP (developers version)

 Then, develop your code and commit
 ```
 git commit
 ```
-The tests and code style formater will be run automatically.
+The tests and code style formatter will be run automatically.
 To ignore the checks, do
 ```
 git commit --no-verify